christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The same can be said for the attention mechanisms, where distinct clusters emerge.
+The same can be said for the attention mechanisms, where in early layers distinct clusters emerge.

 <br>